Kipferl-OS/Privacy-oriented-Personal-Device-Experience-Project-PPDE/README.md

 I have thus decided to split this guide into **three major parts**, each one with its separate points, being the following:

-**1. Introductory factors - a better understanding of the current trends related to smartphone usage & applications' behaviour.
+**1. Introductory factors - a better understanding of the current trends related to smartphone usage & applications' behaviour.**

-2. Installation procedure - porting Ubuntu Touch into Google Pixel 3a (installation steps).
+**2. Installation procedure - porting Ubuntu Touch into Google Pixel 3a (installation steps).**

-3. Application alternatives resources overview; recommendations for a privacy-oriented ecosystem.**
+**3. Application alternatives resources overview; recommendations for a privacy-oriented ecosystem.**

 Before further reading, if you are only interested in the **technical installation steps**, then I suggest you directly jump to the second part.